arthurgassner/swisscycling-vertical-backend/README.md

 To run it, run `docker compose build && docker compose up`.

 > [!NOTE]
-> Make sure the docker volume `swisscycling-vertical-backend-data` has been created
+> Make sure the docker volume `swisscycling-vertical-backend-data` has been created. <br>
 > `docker volume create swisscycling-vertical-backend-data`